cssninjaStudio/vuero/documentation/checkbox/checkbox-solid-documentation.md

 ---
 state:
-  options: 'Option 2'
+  options: false
 ---

-### Checkbox solid
+### Complex object value

+You can use complex object values to store the state of the checkbox by using the `trueValue` and `falseValue` props.

-Vuero provides alternative checkbox style with `solid` attribute.
+Note that alternative checkbox style with `solid` attribute.
 Those checkboxes also support all main colors.
 The available modifiers are `primary`, `success`, `info`, `warning`, `danger`.